Alix Seif

 Associate Professor, Pediatrics, Perelman School of Medicine

-Alix Seif, MD, MPH is an Innovation Faculty member at the Penn Center for Cancer Care Innovation (PC3I), an attending physician in both the Blood and Marrow Transplantation and the Hematologic Malignancies sections at the Children’s Hospital of Philadelphia (CHOP), Associate Professor of Pediatrics at the Perelman School of Medicine, and past holder of the Richard and Sheila Sanford Endowed Chair in Pediatric Oncology.
+Alix Seif, MD, MPH, is an Innovation Faculty member at the Penn Center for Cancer Care Innovation (PC3I), an attending physician in Cellular Therapy & Transplantation and Hematologic Malignancies at the Children’s Hospital of Philadelphia (CHOP), and an Associate Professor of Pediatrics at the Perelman School of Medicine.
+She is a past holder of the Richard and Sheila Sanford Endowed Chair in Pediatric Oncology.

 Dr. Seif received her medical education at the Oregon Health Sciences University before completing her residency in Pediatrics and a Pediatric Hematology-Oncology fellowship, both at CHOP.
 She received a Master of Public Health in Epidemiology and Biostatistics from Oregon Health Sciences University and a Master of Arts in Linguistics from McGill University.